Who is the Ombudsman and what does she do?

-If you fail to resolve your complaint with the public body directly, you can ask the Ombudsman to investigate the matter.
+If you cannot resolve your complaint in this way, you can ask the Ombudsman to investigate the matter.

-How long will it take for the Ombudsman to investigate a complaint?
+How long will it take the Ombudsman to deal with my complaint?

-The time taken to reach a decision will vary from case to case.
-For example, it can take time if the Ombudsman needs to get more information or meet officials from the organisation.
-We will always try to keep you informed of what is happening.
+The time taken to reach a decision will vary from case to case, depending on how complex it is.
+However, we will keep you informed of what is happening with your complaint.